hengyoush/kyanos/README.md

 # kyanos

 <div align="center">
-<i>One command to find slow requests on your machine and identify the reasons.</i>
+<i>One command to find slowest requests and identify the reasons.</i>
  <br/>
 </div>